jesus-seijas-sp/covid19-cough/README.md

 https://www.kaggle.com/anaselmasry/ai-covid19-from-cough-samples
 At folder *anaselmasry/source* you'll find the original images from kaggle.
 At folder *anaselmasry/preprocessed* you'll find the images preprocessed.
+It contains 1934 spectrograms, 330 of them negative for COVID-19, 1604 positive for COVID-19

 Examples of source images: